GoPlausible/.github/profile/README.md

     AlgoPoaP_ASC : +get_metrics(string)byte[]

 ```
-Note 1: Author has all metrics in localstate of AlgoPoaP Item smart contract and all Authored AlgoPoaPs (upt to 16 item) in local state of AlgoPoaP smart contract (parent)
+Note 1: Author has all metrics in localState of AlgoPoaP Item smart contract and all Authored AlgoPoaPs (upt to 16 item) in localState of AlgoPoaP smart contract (parent)

 Note 2: Release
 ----